mennatullahhendawy/Dragster-Like-Game/README.md

 This repository contains a Dragster-like Game developed as part of the Game Development 1 course at the University of California, Santa Cruz.
 This game simulates a simplified version of the classic Dragster (Atari 2600) game, excluding the gear-shifting mechanic.
 The player accelerates by holding a key, with a countdown timer before the race begins, and particles added for extra visual effects.

 Acknowledgments
 This project was developed as an assignment for the Game Development 1 course (GAME 235) at the University of California, Santa Cruz.
-The code was developed with the help of Mohamed Samy and Mohamed-Ali-77.
+The code was developed with the help of Mohamed Samy.
 Additionally, we used ChatGPT to assist in structuring and refining parts of the project.

 Overview
 The Dragster-like Game includes a countdown timer, acceleration mechanics, and a result screen.
 Players start the game by pressing a key, accelerate by holding a key, and finish by crossing the screen or false-starting before the countdown finishes.
 The game also includes particle effects for extra visual appeal.